BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 These guides are saved into Krita's native format, which means you can pick up your work easily afterwards.

-Customisation
+customization
 -------------

-This leads to the final concept: Customisation.
+This leads to the final concept: customization.

 In addition to rearranging the dockers according to your preferences, Krita provides and saves your configurations as :ref:`resource_workspaces`.
 This is the button at the top right.